Skip to main content

 Steps

-To add member details, do the following:
+To add member details, follow these steps:

 3. After entering the user details, turn on the Also create this user as Member? toggle to add the user as a member and provide access to the Member Portal.
 This creates a separate member role for the user and an invitation email is sent to the user's email account, prompting them to sign in to the Member Portal and complete their account setup.
-By selecting this option, the Recipient Groups and Contact Details tabs become available in the Add Privileged User creation form.
+By selecting this option, the Additional Details and Contact Details tabs become available in the Add Privileged User creation form.

-4. Select the organization type or sector to which the member belongs.
+• Organization Type / Sector: Select the organization type or sector to which the member belongs.
 For example, Finance.

-8. Use Email Subscription to control email notifications sent to the user.
+• (Optional) Email Subscription: Use Email Subscription to control email notifications sent to the user.
 Important email notifications such as invitation emails, OTP emails, and password change updates cannot be unsubscribed.
 However, you can choose to subscribe or unsubscribe from email notifications from features such as Actions, Alerts, Intel, Collaboration, RFI, and Survey.

-11. Select Send Welcome Email to send an invitation email to the user you are adding to Collaborate.
+• (Optional) Send Welcome Email: Select Send Welcome Email to send an invitation email to the user you are adding to Collaborate.
 The welcome email contains a link to log in to the Collaborate application.

-12. To add additional details such as location and recipient groups for the user, see Add Additional Details
+• To add additional details such as location and recipient groups for the user, see Add Additional Details

-13. To add contact details and crisis notification details for the user, see Add Contact Details
+• To add contact details and crisis notification details for the user, see Add Contact Details

-14. Click Add.
+5. Click Add.

 Two separate email invitations are sent to the user for Analyst Portal and Member Portal.
 The invitation link expires within 72 hours.